keiranking/Gary/readme.md

 4. Reload `index.html`.
 5. Select your new country from the localization menu.

+## Contributions
+Have a cool feature or more great categories?
+Submit an issue.

 ## License
 Licensed under [the Apache License, v2.0](http://www.apache.org/licenses/LICENSE-2.0) (the 'License').